Preamble

 14.15.

-Registrar is appointed by the Commissioner and serves a one-year term.
+by the Commissioner and serves a one-year term.

 14.16.

-of the Registrar include:
+Duties of the Registrar

-track of current rosters.
+Keeping track of current

-the annual Free Agent draft.
+Overseeing the annual Free

-Maintaining
+Maintaining the membership

-the membership and officers lists.
+and officers lists.

-Overseeing
+Overseeing an in-season

-an in-season election to replace the Commissioner.
+election to replace the Commissioner.

 Statisticians